sveltejs/discord-bot/README.md

 2. Run the bot with `pnpm dev`

-> if the bot has a error of cannot find module dist/index.js just give it a sec to compile and nodemon will auto restart!
+> You might get a `MODULE_NOT_FOUND` error, just wait a while for tsc to finish compiling the files and nodemon will restart.

 # Documentation